OWASP/CheatSheetSeries/cheatsheets/Java_Security_Cheat_Sheet.md

 To prevent an attacker from writing malicious content into the application log, apply defenses such as:

-- Using a structured log event format, such as JSON or RFC5424.
 - Filter the user input used to prevent injection of **C**arriage **R**eturn (CR) or **L**ine **F**eed (LF) characters.
 - Limit the size of the user input value used to create the log message.
 - Make sure [all XSS defenses](Cross_Site_Scripting_Prevention_Cheat_Sheet.md) are applied when viewing log files in a web browser.

 #### Example using Log4j2

-Configuration of a logging policy to roll on 10 files of 5MB each, using the structured [JSON Template Layout](https://logging.apache.org/log4j/2.x/manual/json-template-layout.html) introduced in
+The recommended logging policy for a production environment is sending logs to a network socket using the structured [JSON Template Layout](https://logging.apache.org/log4j/2.x/manual/json-template-layout.html) introduced in
 [Log4j 2.14.0](https://logging.apache.org/log4j/2.x/release-notes.html#release-notes-2-14-0)